astropy/halotools/README.md

 ### Making mock observations

 The *mock_observables* sub-package contains a wide variety of optimized functions that you can use to study your mock galaxy population.
-For example, you can calculate projected clustering via the *wp* function, identify friends-of-friends groups with *FoFGroups*, or galaxy-galaxy lensing with *delta_sigma*.
+For example, you can calculate projected clustering via the *wp* function, identify friends-of-friends groups with *FoFGroups*, or compute galaxy-galaxy lensing with *delta_sigma*.

 ```
 from halotools.mock_observables import wp